Huegoxaga/notes/python/django.md

   ModelClass.objects.get(propertyname='value') # get a single record
   ModelClass.objects.get(id=1) # return the object with id 1
   newobject = ModelClass.objects.create(property1='value1', property2 = 'value2') #create, save and return a new object
-  newobject = ModelClass(property1='value1', property2 = 'value2') #init and return an object
-  newobject.save() # save change to the object that is already in the database newobject.delete() # delete the object
+  newobject, created = ModelClass.objects.get_or_create(property='value') #return an object, created it and return created = True if not exists newobject, created = ModelClass.objects.update_or_create(property='value') #update an object, created it and return created = True if not exists newobject = ModelClass(property1='value1', property2 = 'value2') #init and return an object newobject.save() # save change to the object that is already in the database newobject.delete() # delete the object